Available with Location Referencing license.

 ArcGIS Event Editor supports changing the time view of the map for editing and selecting event data.
 This allows you to add and edit events on historical and future versions of LRS routes, using the geometries and measures of those routes for the time period being analyzed.
 It also allows you to visualize those time views of routes and associated events, intersections, and calibration points on the map.

 Use the View Date drop-down menu on the mapping toolbar to choose a temporal view date (TVD) in which to view and edit events.
 Temporality is supported for all internal ArcGIS Pipeline Referencing events, network layers, intersections, and calibration points.
 To learn more about temporality in Pipeline Referencing, see Time-aware LRS.

 Before publishing your web map, you must remove all time definition filters from internal event layers, LRS Networks, intersection feature classes, and calibration points.
 Time filters can be added and removed on your desktop.

 The time setting in Event Editor only applies to layers.
-Other layers published in the Event Editor map will not be impacted or changed as a result of the user changing the time view.
+Other layers published in the Event Editor map are not impacted or changed as a result of the user changing the time view.